 Before you faint due to vasovagal syncope, you may experience some of the following:

-- Tunnel vision — your field of vision is constricted so that you see only what's in front of you
+- Tunnel vision — your field of vision narrows so that you see only what's in front of you

 - A cold, clammy sweat